kwoniris/CompGenFinalProject/README.md

 ### 3. `03_ShiftAnalysis.ipynb`

 For each (cell type × representation), computes the centroid of ADJ cells and PDAC cells and measures their distance — this quantifies how much each cell type is reshaped under tumor conditions.
 Outputs:
-- `shift_ranking_barplot.png` — answers RQ1.
-Consistent ordering across the three panels means all representations agree on which cell types shift most.
+- `shift_ranking_barplot.png` — Consistent ordering across the three panels means all representations agree on which cell types shift most.
 Ductal at the top is the expected biological result.
 - `shift_heatmap.png` — right panel (normalised) is the correct one for cross-representation comparison.
 Dark red across all three columns for the same cell type = a robust finding.
 - `shift_scatter_scgpt_vs_pca.png` — points above the diagonal mean scGPT detected a larger shift than PCA.
 High Pearson r validates that the two representations capture the same biology.
 - `umap_shift_vectors.png` — arrow length = shift magnitude, direction = where a cell type moves in transcriptional space under tumor conditions.